right to buy

-Many houses are sold on a leasehold basis, although this is more commonly the situation for flats.
-When you own a leasehold house, your rights are very similar to those of leasehold flat owners.
+Many houses have been sold on a leasehold basis, although this is more commonly the situation for flats.

 The Leasehold Reform Act 1967 gives you the right to buy the freehold of your house (or, in some cases, extend the lease by 50 years) providing you (as a leaseholder), your house and your lease meet certain qualifying conditions.